Finding makeup remover that is affordable as well as non-toxic can be really difficult.

 Make sure to store the substance in an airtight container, and keep it in the refrigerator if it contains fresh aloe vera that is free of preservatives.

-- #1 HIGHEST QUALITY - to ensure freshness, our Aloe is proudly grown here in Southern Texas, in USDA (OTCO) certified...
+- Highest Quality - to ensure freshness, our Aloe is proudly grown here in Southern Texas.
+NSF Organic & IASC Certified.

 To use this on your skin, take a small scoop of your new cleanser and massage it into your skin for two minutes, and then rinse your face clean with cold water.